None Shall Escape: Plot

-The film centers on the trial of Wilhelm Grimm, a war criminal.
+The film takes place in "the future" after the unconditional surrender of Nazi Germany, and centers on the trial of Wilhelm Grimm, a war criminal.
 Each character witness provides a flashback scene to a previous part of Grimm's life.
 In the trial, it is revealed that Grimm (Alexander Knox), who fought for Germany in World War I and lost a leg in battle, returns after the war to the small German village of Lidzbark (now part of Poland) where he had been a teacher.
 Despite the recent hostilities, he is welcomed back into the community and resumes his teaching.
 He also resumes his relationship with Marja Pacierkowski, a local Polish girl to whom he had become engaged before the war.

 He is bitter about Germany's losing the war and it is obvious he has been changed by the experience.
-He treats the villagers with disdain, and his upcoming marriage is cancelled.
-He calls his fiancée a "peasant" only interested in her wedding dowry.
+He treats the villagers with disdain, and Marja decides to postpone their upcoming marriage.
+Grimm then calls his fiancée a "peasant" only interested in her wedding dowry.

-Taunted by the school's pupils, who say he is not fit to marry any Polish woman, he molests one of them, Anna, a young girl.
-The rape is blamed on her young male friend, Jan Stys, but Wilhelm's fiancée accidentally stumbles on the truth from Anna.
+Grimm is taunted by the school's pupils, who say behind his back that he is not fit to marry any Polish woman.
+He eventually molests a pupil, Anna, who was one of the few to show him sympathy.
+The rape is blamed on her young male friend, Jan Stys, but Marja accidentally stumbles on the truth from Anna.
 The girl subsequently drowns herself in the lake.
 A mob gathers seeking vengeance, but a trial is required.
 Nevertheless, Jan throws a stone, putting out Wilhelm's left eye.
 After the trial fails to convict him, Wilhelm returns to Germany, after borrowing money from the priest and the rabbi.

 In Germany he goes to Munich to the house of his brother Karl, who is married with a young family.
 Karl clearly despises the Nazis, referring scornfully to "that Hitler creature".
 Karl cannot dissuade Wilhelm, though, and Wilhelm joins the Nazi Party and rises through its ranks.
 In 1929 he is sought by the police after the Nazi Party is made illegal.
-His nephew keeps the police at bay and Wilhelm rewards him with a swastika badge.
+Karl's son, Willie, keeps the police at bay and Wilhelm rewards him with a swastika badge.
 As the Nazis grow in strength, Karl decides he has no option but to leave Germany and go to Vienna.
 He threatens to reveal Wilhelm's part in the Reichstag fire unless he joins them but, instead of doing so, Wilhelm turns them over to the authorities, sending his own brother to a concentration camp.
-He then arranges that Karl's son enters the Hitler Youth.
+He then arranges that Willie enters the Hitler Youth.